 How long will each reopening phase last?

-Depends on the state and local government.
+New York City is currently in phase 4 of reopening.
+The lengths of each phase depend on the state and local government.
 According to the White House's guidelines, each observation period is 14 days.
 This means each phase could last up to a month or more.

 When will NYC reopen?